Art Basel

 • The Feature sector emphasizes precisely curated projects from established and historical artists that may include solo presentations as well as juxtapositions and thematic exhibits from artists representing a wide range of cultures, generations, and artistic approaches.

-• Premiere is a new sector that focuses on recent artistic production and will feature precisely curated projects, such as the presentation of a single artist and exhibitions presenting up to three artists within a curatorial concept.
-This fresh exhibition sector will, on its first edition, showcase bold artwork created in the past 5 years, with 10 cutting-edge galleries presenting highly innovative works.
+• The Premiere sector, introduced in 2025 and expanded in 2026, focuses on recent artistic production and will feature precisely curated projects, such as the presentation of a single artist and exhibitions presenting up to three artists within a curatorial concept.
+It showcases bold artworks created in the past 5 years, with cutting-edge galleries presenting highly innovative works.

 • In the Edition sector, leading publishers of editioned works, prints, and multiples exhibit the results of their collaborations with renowned artists, providing visitors the opportunity to see significant and rare publications.

 • The Kabinett sector is for curated selections displayed by galleries in a separate section of their booth, including thematic group exhibitions, art-historical showcases, and solo presentations.
 Kabinett offers visitors the opportunity to dive deeper into an artist's practice through focused solo and thematic presentations within galleries' booths.
-This second edition of Kabinett will host presentations from 24 projects.
+This year, over 25 exhibitors will present artists spanning modern masters, overlooked historical figures, and cutting-edge contemporary voices.

-The Art Basel Shop, which was launched last year, will return with a curated selection of bespoke lifestyle products that celebrate the contemporary art world.
+• The Art Basel Shop, launched in 2024, will return with a curated selection of bespoke lifestyle products that celebrate the contemporary art world.
 The shop features exclusive and limited-edition art, design, and fashion, available to fair visitors and the public for a limited time.

 Practical Information